 So many of us love summertime!
 The heat waves, beach days, fireflies, and picnics with the constant offering of burgers, franks and barbecued chicken.
 And there, for your vegetarian friend, is the obligatory frozen veggie burger sadly dangling off the corner of the grill.

-Satisfy everyone at your next picnic with a plant-based twist.
-Try some of these meat-free options to add creativity to your barbecue without sacrificing the flavor—or the protein.
+Satisfy everyone at your next picnic with some plant-based main options that don't sacrifice flavor—or protein.

 Soy contains the same amino acids as animal protein and is the only true protein “equivalent” to meat.
 Extra-firm tofu is the most similar in consistency to meat and is a blank canvas for any flavor and spice you add to it.
 To prepare it, drain it well, place it between lint-free tea towels or paper towels on a dish, and place a cast-iron skillet or other heavy pan on it for 10-20 minutes to press the liquid out of it.
 Cut it into “steaks” and marinate or brush it with your favorite sauce, then grill it.
 Or, cut it into cubes, skewer and grill it with your favorite summer vegetables and herbs.